GrainedLotus515/Azure-Launcher/QUICKSTART.md

 # Quick Start Guide

-Get up and running with MHW Mod Manager in 5 minutes.
+Get up and running with Azure Launcher in 5 minutes.

 ## Installation (One-Time Setup)